arunmhh/arunmhh/README.md

 ## Bioinformatics | Data Analyst |  Data Science | NGS | Nextflow

-🎓 I'm a PhD researcher specializing in **Liver Cancer Stem Cell Biology**, with a deep focus on genomic and transcriptomic profiling to unravel the complexities of cancer biology.
+🎓 I'm a PhD researcher specializing in **Liver Cancer Stem Cell Biology**, with a deep focus on genomic and transcriptomic kinome profiling to unravel the complexities of cancer biology.

 ---
 ## 🛡️ Skills & Stack